-ISO 50, 100, 200 lowest setting depending on camera is for FULL SUNSHINE. (some high-end cameras have 50)
+ISO 50, 100, 200 lowest settings depending on the camera.
+It is for FULL SUNSHINE. (some high-end cameras have 50)

-ISO – 400 – overcast cloudy not so much sun day.
+ISO – 400 – overcast cloudy, not so much sun.

-ISO – 800 lower light – sunset time.
+ISO – 800 lower light – sunset time and so on.

-Noise level depends on the camera – You can see noise generally start around 800 and apparent at 1600.
+The noise level depends on the camera – You can see noise generally start around 800 and apparent at 1600.
 Your more expensive cameras have a better tolerance to noise.

 Your lower end camera will produce grain at a much lower level than your full frame cameras.
 Lower end cameras will see grain starting at 800 and definitely visible at 1600.
 Your full frame cameras will go much higher before you start to show any signs of grain. high ISO settings are the biggest contributors to photographic noise.
 High-end cameras will pick up less noise at higher ISOs than low-end cameras, but the rule is always the same: the higher you increase your ISO, the more noise you get.

 Start out by shooting outside with your camera and changing from a low number to a higher number using each increment in your settings.
 Watch as the picture goes from light to dark.
 You will need to remember the lower the number the less light will come in.
-The higher the number, more light will come in.
+The higher the number, the more the light will come in.